sillsm/opencasebook/docs/tm.md

-# Traddemarks in Open Source
+# Traymarks in Open Source

 [TOC]